 The Romans #

-The Romans made significant contributions to our Western Civilisation.
+The Romans made the most significant, long lasting contributions to our Western Civilisation.
 Rome is sometime called the Eternal city, because it is one of the longest established ruling centre of the world.
 Rome is known as the divine city due to the myth of Mars seducing a Vestal Virgin giving birth to Romulous and Remus who are abandoned and suckled by a wolf.
 Remus later is considered the founder of Sienna.
-They gave us the institutions of government – the senate, republicanism, the rule of law, Art and Architecture, a diverse multicultural and multi-state empires – virtues such as dignity, humanity, honesty.
-Their enduring legacy includes Latin, one of the contributors to the English language, the absolute primacy of law to maintain order and harmony.
-We are linked to them through a great chain of human experience.

 They give us a continuity of cultural constants in the experiences of life.
 Their imperialism demonstrates our most enduring urges of dominance – power, greed ambition, desire and love.
 Yet its contributions to their subjected states were enormous and timeless.
 Remnants of Roman infrastructure endue in their roads, theatres, aqueducts and buildings in Spain, France, Britain Constantinople and in many other territories.
-While conquering Greece, they adopted and integrated many aspects of Greek culture including their Gods by simply giving them Roman names.
+While conquering Greece, they adopted and integrated many aspects of Greek culture including their gods by simply giving them Roman names.

 Half of Washington’s monumental architecture is inspired by Rome.
 The British Museum itself is Greek in style and Roman in scale.